-Plastic mulch is available for purchase at cost (approximately $170/1,500-ft roll), and while supplies last.
+Plastic mulch is available for purchase at cost (approximately $190/1,500-ft roll), and while supplies last.
 A plastic mulch applicator is available for a $100 refundable deposit.
-Additional watering is also available for approximately $75/hour (if resources allow).
+Click HERE for tips and more information about mulching.

 How to plant a shelterbelt

 Click HERE to learn how to properly plan and plant a shelterbelt.

 Species recommended for shelterbelts

 Click HERE to find out which species are recommended for shelterbelts.
 (Please note: Subject to availability.)

 Click HERE to read "Shelter belts can help increase crop yields," published Oct.
 11, 2018 on The Western Producer website.

 Click HERE for some helpful tips on tree pruning, and watch the following video.

 Click HERE for tips on planting safely around power lines.

 Watch the following video for a workshop on shelterbelts.